dcaravel/broken-image-reg/README.md

 # broken-image-reg

-GOAL: An simple image registry that enables testing 'failure' scenarios
+A simple container image registry that also enables simulating error, timeout, etc. scenarios.

+The registry specific logic is in [this fork of the go-containerregistry](https://github.com/dcaravel/go-containerregistry).

 ## Developing